-Cleaning up backup versions manually
+Cleaning up backups manually

 When you want to delete backup versions that you no longer need, use the tools provided in the application.
-If you delete backup version files outside Acronis True Image OEM, for example in File Explorer, this will result in errors during operations with the backups.
+If you delete backup version files outside Acronis True Image for Kingston, for example in File Explorer, this will result in errors during operations with the backups.